-To obtain injunctive relief based on a non-compete agreement, the employer must still prove that that it will suffer irreparable injury if an injunction is not granted.
+To obtain injunctive relief based on a non-compete agreement, the employer must still prove that it will suffer irreparable injury if an injunction is not granted.
 Specifically, a covenant not to compete "will not be enforced by an injunction where the party seeking the injunction has failed to show that without injunctive relief he will suffer irreparable injury for which he has no adequate legal remedy."
 Reach Group, L.L.C., 173 S.W.3d at 837-38; see also Cardinal Health Staffing Network, Inc., 106 S.W.3d at 241.
-That is not always an easy burden to carry.
-See Cardinal Health Staffing Network, Inc., 106 S.W.3d at 241(holding that since employer could calculate it damages, it failed to prove irreparable harm even though its non-compete agreement was valid and enforceable); Shoreline Gas, Inc. v.
+That is not always an easy burden to carry, and provides a basis for a court to deny injunctive relief if it wants to do so without attacking the validity of the noncompetition agreement.
+See Cardinal Health Staffing Network, Inc., 106 S.W.3d at 241(holding that since employer could calculate its damages, it failed to prove irreparable harm even though its non-compete agreement was valid and enforceable); Criterion Brock, Inc. v.
+Aguirre, Civil Action No. H-11-1877, 2011 WL 2517319, at 4 (S.D.
+Tex.
+June 23, 2011) (reaching same conclusion); Shoreline Gas, Inc. v.
 McGaughey, 2008 WL 1747624, at 12 (Tex.
-App.-Corpus Christi April 17, 2008, no pet.) (not designated for publication) (although noncompete agreement was enforceable, employer was not entitled to a temporary injunction because it failed to prove probability of irreparable injury); W.R.
+App.-Corpus Christi April 17, 2008, no pet.) (not designated for publication) (although non-compete agreement was enforceable, employer was not entitled to a temporary injunction because it failed to prove probability of irreparable injury); W.R.
 Grace & Co. - Conn v.
 Taylor, No. 14-06-01056-CV, 2007 WL 1438544 (Tex.
 App.-Houston [14th Dist.]
 May 17, 2007, no pet.) (same).
 However, note that Texas law provides that "proof that a highly trained employee is continuing to breach a non-competition covenant gives rise to a rebuttable presumption that the applicant is suffering irreparable injury."
 In Electro-Motor, Inc. v.
 Industrial Apparatus Services, Inc., 390 B.R.
 859, 867 (Bankr.
 E.D.
 Tex.
 2008) (quoting Cardinal Health Staffing Network, Inc., 106 S.W.3d at 236).

 An injury is irreparable if the injured party cannot be adequately compensated in damages or if the damages cannot be measured by any certain pecuniary standard.
 See Butnaru v.
 Ford Motor Co., 84 S.W.3d 198, 204 (Tex.
 2002).
 Because a company's loss of goodwill, clientele, marketing techniques, and office stability are not easily assigned a dollar value, they qualify as "probable injury" for purposes of injunctive relief.
 Graham v.
 Mary Kay Inc., 25 S.W.3d 749, 753 (Tex.
 App.-Houston [14th Dist.]
 2000, pet. denied).
 However, the evidence must show a probable loss of goodwill, clientele, marketing techniques, or office stability to obtain injunctive relief.
 See id. (holding that loss of goodwill and business stability was established by evidence that Graham actively sought Mary Kay salespersons who were willing to breach their contracts); see also Armendariz v.
 Mora, 526 S.W.2d 542, 543 (Tex.
 1975) (holding that applicant has the burden of offering some evidence establishing probable injury); W.R.
-Grace & Co. - Conn, 2007 WL 1438544, at 2 ("Although Taylor admitted that, while working for SIKA, he has had discussions with several WRG customers, there is no evidence that WRG lost sales, marketing advantage, or goodwill, or otherwise suffered an irreparable injury; or that it has no adequate remedy at law for any such violation").
+Grace & Co. -Conn, 2007 WL 1438544, at 2 ("Although Taylor admitted that, while working for SIKA, he has had discussions with several WRG customers, there is no evidence that WRG lost sales, marketing advantage, or goodwill, or otherwise suffered an irreparable injury; or that it has no adequate remedy at law for any such violation").